Qds11/BitBytes_Backend/img2img/README.md

 AWS S3

 ## Todo
-1. Test the app ensure that the cloth is integrated properly
+1. Test the app ensure that the cloth is integrated properly.
+Maybe can use the seeds provided below, I have tested over 200 seeds and found that those two look great

 ## How to host it on runpod
 1. Under Pods and clicking Deploy button on the top left, select RTX 2000 Ada